-From September 1st to 10th, the global congress on nature takes place in Hawaii.
-This major event happens every four years and reunites over 8300 government officials and representatives as well as numerous decision-makers from associations, autochthones and scholars from 184 countries.
+From the 1st to the 10th of September, the World Conservation Congress (IUCN) takes place in Hawaii.
+This major event occurs every four years and over 8300 governments officials are gathered, as well as numerous decision makers from non-profit organisation, aboriginals and scholars from 184 countries.

-The purpose of this event is to reunite a maximum of decision-makers in the world to make efficient decisions to preserve nature.
+The purpose of this event is to call together a maximum of decision makers from all over the world to make efficient decisions to preserve the environment.

-This year, the main theme is small islands state that may disappear due to rising sea levels caused by global warming.
-However, other important matters will be treated such as wildlife trafficking and especially ivory trade, other such as lumbering.
+This year’s congress brings to light the issue of small island states which may disappear due to the sea level rise caused by global warming.
+However, other important matters will be discussed such as illegal wildlife trafficking (and more specifically ivory trade) as well as the logging industry.

-For this occasion, Avaaz started a petition in order to encourage the decision-makers to finally take all necessary measures to protect 30% of oceans unanimously recommended by scientists since 2014.
-These 30% would allow the regeneration of void zones.
-Currently, only 2% of oceans are protected marine reserves.
+On this occasion, Avaaz started a petition in order to encourage the decision makers to finally take all the necessary measures to protect 30% of the oceans which has been unanimously recommended by scientists since 2014.
+This protection of at least 30% would enable the regeneration of void areas.
+Currently, only 2% of the oceans are protected marine reserves.

-And yet the role of oceans is essential: true container of water and heat, they produce over half of oxygen on Earth, they absorb most of the carbon and have the biggest number of animal and vegetal species.
+And yet, the role of oceans is crucial: absolute containers of water and heat, they produce over half of the oxygen on Earth, absorb most of the carbon and have the largest number of animal and vegetal species.

-A vote will be open during this congress to decide on the establishment of the protection of 30% of our oceans before 2030.
-Unfortunately, fishing lobbies from very ocean-dependent countries such as Japan are blocking this decision.
+A vote will be held during this Congress to decide to protect 30% of the oceans by 2030 and how to establish this potential measure.
+Unfortunately, fishing lobbyists, from traditionally ocean-dependant countries such as Japan, are obstructing this decision.

-That is why, it is our duty to mobilize and to make our voices heard
+That is why it is our duty to mobilise and make our voices heard.

-Citizen mobilizations have paid off these last few months.
-In fact, the latest proof is the extension of the marine reserve of Papahanaumokuakea by President Barack Obama.
-The Avaaz petition has largely contributed to the success of this project.
+Citizens rallies have paid off the last few months.
+As a matter of fact, the latest achievement is the expansion of the marine reserve of Papahanaumokuakea by President Obama.
+The Avaaz petition has largely contributed to the project’s success.

-Let’s mobilize once again for the protection of oceans and show decision-makers that oceans can be a global cause.
+Let’s mobilise once again for the protection of oceans and to show decision makers that oceans should be a global cause.